virtualstate/x/README.md

 values that represents groups of output state, these groups need to be chopped up into workable sync units.

-`union` does this by resolving in the best case all known iterators in a single microtask, or at the works case, at least one iterator resolution.
+`union` does this by resolving in the best case all known iterators in under a single microtask, or at the works case, at least one iterator resolution.

 Using `union` a developer can treat a group of values with async iterators